Children Who Wet the Bed: Causes and Treatment

 It is necessary to give him/her your time

 If the child is 5 years old and wets the bed during the night, do not run to the doctor if it only happens once.
-If it happens repeatedly or every night, then, yes, medical treatment is needed.
-Otherwise, even up to 8 years old, this is normal.
+If it happens repeatedly or every night, then medical advice may be needed.
+It is normal for a child to wet the bed up to the age of 8.

-Do not blame, get angry with or make fun of the child
+Do not blame or make fun of the child

 Do not return to using diapers

 For a variety of reasons: first, because the idea is that the child grows and matures and does not regress.
-Second, because if he continues to use diapers he will become accustomed to going pee at night and wetting the bed, and third, because he will not feel comfortable, it will bring him shame, cause depression, etc.
+Second, because if he continues to use diapers he will become accustomed to peeing during the night.
+Finally, it could shame the child.

 Do not make the mistake of refusing to let him drink water

-Avoiding the consumption of water will not be helpful at all, but it will be a kind of patch that will not improve the overall situation.
+Avoiding the consumption of water is pointless.
 The aim is not that the child has less urge to urinate, but that he learns how to control urination while sleeping.

 Do not wake him up during the middle of the night

-In this way, he will go to the bathroom “if you want,” but this will cause the child (and you too) to interrupt the sleeping pattern and this is not good for anyone.
-It is better that he learns to recognize the message about his need to go pee for himself and wakes up, even when he is in the deepest state of sleep.
+In this way, the child will go to the bathroom “if you want”.
+It also interrupts the child’s sleeping pattern.
+It is better that the child learns to recognize his body’s message to pee for themselves and wakes up, even when they are in the deepest state of sleep.

-Finally, and as a way to reflect, it is good to have in mind the emotions of the child.
-He is now at an age where he can recount what happens without problems.
-Teach him to trust you and to express what he feels, why he thinks he is wetting the bed, etc.
+Finally, and as a way to reflect, it is good to bear the child’s emotions in mind.
+They are at an age where they can remember embarrassing situations.
+Teach your child to trust you and to express their feelings.